zalando/skipper/docs/kubernetes/routegroups.md

-what does skipper do
-what does skipper in kubernetes do what are route groups why trying route groups instead of ingress take stuff from the crd link the crd write markdown docs write godoc how to install it current limitations how to use it ingress features route group specific features differences between route groups and ingress east-west handling review the existing kubernetes docs for things that are common to ingress and route groups

 # Route groups

-Route groups are an alternative to Kubernetes Ingress.
-They allow to define Skipper routing in Kubernetes, while providing a straightforward way to configure Skipper's routing features.
+Route groups are an alternative to the Kubernetes Ingress format for defining ingress rules.
+They allow to define Skipper routing in Kubernetes, while providing a straightforward way to configure the routing features supported by Skipper and not defined by the generic Ingress.

+**Important Note:**

-The integration with the LB and DNS configuration solutions is work in progress.
+*The integration of the RouteGroup CRD with the load balancer and DNS configuration solutions is a work in progress.*

 ## Skipper as Kubernetes Ingress controller

-skipper a router
-selects routes and applies request/response augmentation service architecture features like gradual traffic switching between versions, canary testing config dynamic, various extensible set of sources ingress one such source

 Skipper is an extensible HTTP router with rich route matching, and request flow and traffic shaping capabilities.
-Through its integration with Kubernetes, it can be used in the role of an ingress controller for routing incoming external requests to the right services in a cluster.
-Kubernetes provides the Ingress specification to define the rules by which an ingress controller should route the incoming traffic.
+Through its integration with Kubernetes, it can be used in the role of an ingress controller for forwarding incoming external requests to the right services in a cluster.
+Kubernetes provides the Ingress specification to define the rules by which an ingress controller should handle the incoming traffic.
 The specification is simple and generic, but doesn't offer a straightforward way to benefit from Skipper's rich HTTP related functionality.

 ## RouteGroups

-an alternative format for defining ingress rules route selection on all HTTP features and custom ones straightforward way of expressing request/response flow augmentation skipper routes yes, but multiple routes for an application or service grouped together and handled atomically link to crd comparison, we pointed out some limitations problems here

 A RouteGroup is a custom Kubernetes resource definition.
 It provides a way to define the ingress routing for Kubernetes services.
-It allows route matching based on any HTTP request attributes, and provides a clean for the request flow augmentation and traffic shaping.
+It allows route matching based on any HTTP request attributes, and provides a clean way for the request flow augmentation and traffic shaping.
 It supports higher level features like gradual traffic switching, A/B testing, and more.

 Example: